 Keep a numbered list of anything and everything you notice during your day for which you can give thanks.

-1. A vibrantly, red maple leaf floating through the sky.
+1. A vibrant, red maple leaf floating through the sky.

 2. Your children getting along for an entire five minutes.